DiffyA/GSoC2018/docs/_posts/2018-06-09-Features-of-Syn.markdown

 + **Data storage:** Syn must be able to store both passwords and regular data entries.
 + **Password generation:** a basic password generation feature will be put in place.

 The complete version of Syn is intended to have its own easy to use GUI, while the MVP is meant to be used via a command line interface.
-The CLI will act as a way of interfacing with the system, and will allow the user to perform actions such as registering a new user, logging in, creating a new password, etc. These functionalities will be explained further in the following post, which talks about the architecture of the system and the API exposed by Syn.
+The CLI will act as a way of interfacing with the system, and will allow the user to perform actions such as registering a new user, logging in, creating a new password, etc. These functionalities will be explained further in a post which describes the architecture of the system and the API exposed by Syn.

 -V.